Christian Bethancourt Player Props: Rays vs. Rangers

-On Monday, Christian Bethancourt (.258 slugging percentage in past 10 games, with zero homers) and the Tampa Bay Rays face the Texas Rangers, whose starting pitcher will be Dane Dunning.
-First pitch is at 8:05 PM ET.
+Christian Bethancourt -- with a slugging percentage of .250 in his past 10 games (including zero homers) -- will be in action for the Tampa Bay Rays against the Texas Rangers, with Nathan Eovaldi on the hill, on July 18 at 8:05 PM ET.

-He had a hitless performance in his previous game (0-for-2) against the Royals.
+In his last game he had a hitless performance (0-for-3) against the Rangers.

 Christian Bethancourt Game Info & Props vs. the Rangers